open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 policies in parallel, knowing that the policies are shared and the entire environment is controlled by the same entity.

-In the second model, the application or service environment cannot access or control the telemetry schema policies of the libraries.
-We need a way to retrieve telemetry schemas from these dependencies.
-At this point, the preferred method is to include the telemetry schema artifact within the library artifact (like binary libraries, jar files, crates, go modules, etc.).
-This way, they are automatically collected during the application's build process.
-This method is fully decentralized and does not need a global schema registry.
-A specific OTEP will describe the best method for this.
+In the second model, the application or service environment does not control the telemetry schema policies of external dependencies.
+There is a need for a method to retrieve telemetry schemas from these dependencies.
+The mechanism for distributing these schemas is still being discussed (refer to the Open Questions section).
+Ultimately, this will enable the CI/CD pipeline of the application or service to apply its own local policies to these schemas from the dependencies.

 ![Development Strategies to Support](./img/0240-otel-weaver-dev-strategies.svg)

+## Open Questions

+During the review of this document, several questions were raised, and some have not yet reached consensus.
+It has been deemed more valuable to postpone addressing these open questions to future OTEPs.
+Their resolution is not critical at this point and will likely become clearer as these future OTEPs are defined and implemented.

+### Should we use a single Telemetry Schema or the combination of Component and Resolved Telemetry Schema?

+### What should be the schema(s) be named?

+### What distribution mechanism should be used for retrieving dependency schemas?

+Currently, two main methods are being considered:

+1) Establishing a public, centralized repository for resolved schemas, where library authors can register their resolved telemetry schemas as part of their build process.
+2) Embedding the Resolved Telemetry Schema directly within the library artifact (such as binary libraries, jar files, crates, Go modules, etc.), ensuring automatic collection during the application's build process.

+At present, the second option is preferred as it is fully decentralized and eliminates the need for a global schema registry.
+A specific OTEP will be developed to define this distribution mechanism.

 ## Roadmap